-Schizophrenia is a mental health condition that usually appears in late adolescence or early adulthood.
-Its impact on speech, thinking, emotions, and other areas of life can affect a person’s social interactions and everyday activities.
+The symptoms of schizophrenia usually appear in late adolescence or early adulthood.
+Schizophrenia can affect a person’s speech, thinking, emotions as well as social interactions and other everyday activities.

 Schizophrenia is a lifelong condition, but treatment can help manage the symptoms.

-This article will look at the causes and symptoms of schizophrenia, as well as some of the treatment options available.
+This article will look at the causes and symptoms of schizophrenia and some of the treatment options available.

-Schizophrenia affects different people in different ways, but there are some common symptoms.
+Schizophrenia affects people in different ways, but there are some common symptoms.
 These include:

-- confused speech that is hard for others to understand
+- confused speech that is intact but hard for others to interpret and understand

 - lack of facial expression